 Emphasis is placed on providing customers with a diverse range of products.
 Each branch offers general services and personal advice to individuals.
 In rural areas, branches provide further service and advice to SMEs.
 Various self-service options are available throughout the country.
-In addition, the Issuer's customers have access to financial services through its Customer Service Centre and online banking system and mobile solutions.
+In addition, the Issuer's customers have access to financial services through its Customer Service Centre, online banking system and mobile solutions.

-Among the Issuer's customers are over 120,000 individuals and around 11,000 SMEs.
-Its market share is around 38 per cent. with respect to retail customers and 32 per cent. with respect to SMEs, according to a survey conducted by Gallup in 2017.
+Among the Issuer's customers are around 126,000 individuals and around 11,000 SMEs.
+Its market share is over 38 per cent. with respect to individuals, and 34 per cent with respect to SMEs, according to a survey conducted by Gallup in 2018.